SquareSR/alternative-red-routes/README.md

 - Up 1 - Teach TM28 (Dig) to Paras

 Use Cut and do Cans Manip
-- Surge Cans Manip:
+- Surge Cans Manip

 Surge:
-> If ever confused on Raichu swap to bird or Squirtle, unless you can live hit self
+> If ever confused on Raichu swap to bird or Squirtle, unless you can live hit self.
+If you do live a hit self, then thrashing while confused is not a risk when Raichu is one hit away, b/c hit self does not lock us into thrash.
+We can safely "yolo" a thrash to either A. Send us into red bar before swapping or B. Hit through and there is no need to swap.
+Both options save time.
 - Voltorb:
 	- 1-20: Thrash x1-2
 	- 21-24: HA + BB